Choose another writer in this calendar:

 left penniless in 1951 after the death of her husband.
 In the 1960s,

-Maugham began to suffer from demantia.
+Maugham began to suffer from dementia.
 To keep his personal life

 hidden, Maugham burned much of his correspondence.
-His efforts to
+In addition, Maugham

 disgrace his wife in Looking Back (1962)